jalalmourad/Scrabble_Project_Group2/README.md

 Milestone3:
 In this deliverable, we added blank tiles, premium squares, and the ability to use any number of “AI” players.

+Milestone4:
+In this deliverable, we added save/load feature, undo/redo feature, and added 3 custom boards.

 The Project is made up of the following files:

 Bag,java                A single Java script